cbornet/generator-jhipster-swagger-cli/README.md

 #### Configuring the remote URL

-The remote URL will default to the one from the swagger spec but can be changed with the `<clientName>.url` property.
+The remote URL will default to the one from the OpenAPI spec but can be changed with the `<clientName>.url` property.
 ```yaml
 petstore:
     url: http://petstore-uat.swagger.io/v2